maihanhoang/napari-sam2long/README.md

 ## Usage

-### Segment & track first object
+### Segmenting & tracking first object
-1. Open a 3D tif in napari, make sure it is in TYX or ZYX format
+1. Open a 3D tiff in napari, make sure it is in TYX or ZYX format
 2. Select the image in the drop-down menu of *Input*
 3. Add a new [labels layer](https://napari.org/0.5.0/howtos/layers/labels.html) to the viewer and select it in the drop-down menu of *Labels*
+    Note: The labels layer should always be added to the viewer after the input image to match the dimensions.
 4. Select the *Model*
-5. Click *Initialize* to load the image/video and initialize the inference state
+5. Click *Initialize* to load the image and initialize the inference state
 6. Select an object on any frame and get an initial mask with
     - the *mouse middle click* to get the model's mask prediction (*mouse middle click* to add and *Ctrl+mouse middle click* to remove areas) and/or
     - napari's [labels layers tools](https://napari.org/0.5.0/howtos/layers/labels.html#gui-tools-for-the-labels-layer) (e.g. paintbrush, eraser etc.) to manually draw a mask

     Note: When the model fails to segment the desired object with the point prompts using *(Ctrl+) mouse middle click*, manually drawing/correcting the mask with napari's labels layer tools can be very useful

 7. Once satisfied with the initial mask, click *Propagate from current frame* to obtain segmentations for all subsequent frames.
 The result will be added to the labels layer.

+    Note: *Propagate from current frame* computes the masklets only for the subsequent frames to reduce computation time and does not affect any masklets of the previous frames.
+Only the mask of the current frame propagation is started from is considered in the prediction, any prompts made in previous and subsequent frames are not regarded.

 ### Making corrections
 8. Re-draw a new mask on any frame by using the *(Ctrl+) mouse middle click* to (remove) add regions and/or napari's labels layers tools.
 9. *Propagate from current frame* to re-run the model's predictions with the new mask

-Note: When making corrections and "re-defining" the masks, this plugin treats the corrected mask as a new initial mask and disregards any previous prompts. *Propagate from current frame* computes the masklets for the subsequent frames anew and does not affect the masklets of the previous frames.
+Note: When making corrections and "re-defining" the masks, this plugin treats the corrected mask as a new initial mask and disregards any previous prompts on this frame.

 ### Segmenting another object in the same image/video
 10. Save labels layer with the segmentation result of previous object